cchndl/secop-site/source/spec/hardware.rst

     These are to be ignored for implementations of the current specification

+.. _error-report:

 Error report
 ------------
-An error report is used in a `error reply`_ indicating that the requested action could not be performed as request or that other problems occurred.
+An error report is used in a :ref:`error-reply` indicating that the requested action could not be performed as request or that other problems occurred.
-The error report is a JSON-array containing the name of one of the `Error Classes`_, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).
+The error report is a JSON-array containing the name of one of the :ref:`Error classes <error-classes>`, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).

-See also: `Error-report`_.
+.. _structure-report:

 Structure report
 ----------------
 The structure report is a structured JSON construct describing the structure of the SEC node.
 This includes the SEC-node properties, the modules, their module-properties and accessibles and the properties of the accessibles.
-For details see `descriptive data`_.
+For details see :ref:`descriptive-data`.

+.. _value:

 Value
 -----